j23747/Pizza_Palace/README.md

 ## FOR INQUIRIES
-for any inquiries reach me on email: josphatmwania237@gmail.com.
+For any inquiries reach me on email: josphatmwania237@gmail.com.

 ## [License]()